Once a motor neuron has fired, all the muscle fibers in a muscle contract

 a sheetlike indirect attachment to a skeletal element

 The oxygen-binding protein found in muscle cells is ________.

 The contractile units of skeletal muscles are ________.

-One functional unit of a skeletal muscle is ________.
+What is the functional unit of a skeletal muscle called?

 enhance cellular communication during muscle contraction

-The role of calcium ions in muscle contraction is to ________.
+What is the role of calcium ions in muscle contraction?

-During vigorous excercise, there may be insufficient oxygen available to completely break down pyruvic acid for energy.
+During vigorous exercise, there may be insufficient oxygen available to completely break down pyruvic acid for energy.
 As a result, the pyruvic acid is converted to ________.